Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: System Model

-In this paper, we consider a two-sensor system in which the observed measurements have mismatched noise intensities $I_{\bw}$ between the sensors due to various environmental or technical factors that affect the observable measurements.
+We consider the problem of two separate tracking systems estimating an unknown state $\bx_k$ at time step $k$, assuming a state transition model defined by \be \bx_{k} = f\left( \bx_{k-1}\right) + \bv_{k-1} , \ee where $f\left( \cdot\right)$ denotes the state transition function and $\bv_{k-1}$ represents the error process, which is assumed to be zero-mean \ac{awgn} $\bv_{k-1} \stackrel{\rm iid}{\sim} \ccN (\mathbf{0}, \bQ_{\bv})$ with covariance matrix $\bQ_\bv \in \bbR^{n_{\bx} \times n_{\bx}}$.
+In this paper, we consider two separate tracking systems in which the observed measurements have mismatched noise intensities between the two tracking systems due to various environmental or technical factors that affect the observable measurements, i.e., two autonomous vehicles built by various manufacturers or ships in maritime operating by different operators, where each has its own separated tracking system.
 This leads to a reduction in estimation accuracy of the impacted tracking system.
-In the two-sensor system, we shall denote the quantities associated with the source sensor with a superscript $\LR$ and those associated with the primary sensor without a superscript.
-Each sensor tracks the same moving object as illustrated in Fig.~\ref{fig:PR_Pred} where both sensors are affected by noise with intensities, denoted by $I^{\LR}_{\bw}$ and $I^{\TR}_{\bw}$, corresponding to the source and primary sensors, respectively.
+In the two tracking systems scenario, we shall denote the quantities associated with the source tracking system with a superscript $\LR$ and those associated with the primary tracking system without a superscript.
+As illustrated in Fig.~\ref{fig:PR_Pred}, the measurements obtained from the sensors in both the source and primary tracking filters are affected by Gaussian noise, which are modeled by the following equations:

+where covariance matrices for the source and primary tracking filters defined by $\bQ^{\LR}_{\bw} =I^{\LR}_{\bw}\ \bB_\bw$ and $\bQ^{\TR}_{\bw} = I_{\bw}\ \bB_\bw$, respectively, with noise intensities $I^{\LR}_{\bw}\in\bbR^{+}$ and $I_{\bw}\in\bbR^{+}$ and common diagonal matrix $\bB_\bw \in \bbR^{n_{\bz} \times n_{\bz}}$ (see Section~\ref{subsection_Parameters_Settings} for more details).
+The primary tracking system is assumed to experience a higher noise intensity compared to the source tracking system, $I_{\bw}>I^{\LR}_{\bw}$.
+The source and primary tracking systems track the same object's state; however, each tracking system has its own estimated state, since each estimation is based on different observed measurements under different conditions.
+This leads to two different estimated states for the source $\bx^{\LR}_{k}$ and the primary $\bx_{k}$ tracking systems.